Team Novo Nordisk

 The team's principal sponsor is the Danish global healthcare company, Novo Nordisk.
 The team is also sponsored by the Canadian bicycle manufacturer Argon18.

 Pro Cycling Team

 Team Novo Nordisk is the first professional cycling team to be comprised completely of riders who have type 1 diabetes.
 All riders and several of the team's staff, including CEO and Co-founder Phil Southerland, are living with diabetes.

 Team Novo Nordisk is home to a Development Team racing as a UCI Continental team and an Ambassador program formed by elite and former professional athletes living with diabetes.

-Team Novo Nordisk sponsors professional track cyclists Mandy Marquardt, Mateusz Rudyk and Daan Kool.